danmbrown/city-of-whispers/Characters.md

 - Corrupt influences

 ## Beliefs
-Characters have beliefs about themselves, the city, and the people in it that influences their worldview and behaviors.
+Characters have beliefs about themselves, the world, the city, and the people in it that influences their worldview and behaviors.
 Conviction gives characters confidence, but relying too much on belief -- rather than perception or wit or reason -- can backfire.
 Events that challenge a characters belief can shake their conviction, and may eventually prove false.

 > When you Use a Belief, you can roll with advantage.
 But rolling a 1 or a 2 will challenge your conviction.